Incomplete

 Wounded

 One question that appears time and time again to adoptees: “Why didn’t your parents want you?”
 Granted, a lot of times this question is asked by an adolescent who genuinely doesn’t know how to address adoption or how to begin wrapping their mind around it.
 It is unacceptable, though, for an adult to expect a child to walk away from foster care or from their first family unscathed.
-There is brokenness there, and at some point that loss needs to be mourned.
+There is hurt there, and at some point that loss needs to be mourned.
 It may be immediate, it may be a decade or two later, and it may take a lifetime.
 There must be room to grieve.

 Alone